Sweetwater Creek Honey Farm

 Each Spring Tupelo Trees bloom Beautiful White Blossoms full of Sweet Nectar that Our Honey Bees collect to make Tupelo Honey!
 It is a mild to medium bodied with a delicious sweet, buttery cream flavor.
 It is a premium specialty Honey with high demand and IT IS MY FAVORITE!
 It's color is light gold to white.
 Tupelo Trees bloom in later April on average for 14-20 days and in swampy land and creek beds from south Georgia into the Panhandle of Florida.
 Most of your Tupelo Honey bee yards are near Ashburn, GA.

 Our Luscious Clover honey is super sweet with a medium to full bodied flavor.
-Yellow and White Sweet Clover blooms around the 5th of June until mid-to-late July each year.
-Our Sweet Clover bee yards are around the Kickapoo Creek and Dawson Lake (Marine View State Park) areas near Downs, IL.
-Unfortunately, Sweet Clover does not grow well in Georgia because of the hot summers.
+Yellow and White Clover blooms around the 5th of June until mid-to-late July each year.
+Our Clover bee yards are around the Kickapoo Creek and Dawson Lake (Marine View State Park) areas near Downs, IL.
+Unfortunately, Clover does not grow well in Georgia because of the hot summers.

 During Early Spring in March, we take our honey bees to orange groves near Avon Park, Florida where the Wonderful Fragrant Smell of Orange Tree Blossoms fill the air.
 Our honey bees quickly begin harvesting their sweet nectar to make one of the World’s Most Popular Honey, Orange Blossom Honey.
 It is a very unique, fruity, and sweet honey and it is My Wife’s Favorite Honey!
 Its medium bodies flavor is sometimes described as citrus and its color can very from extra light amber to white.
 Everybody we know loves Orange Blossom Honey!